Welcome to Reception

 Physical Development

 The children are encouraged to be physically active throughout the day.
-However we we do some focused physical activities during our Physical Development day.
+We use continuous provision to support the development of gross motor skills and go for a welly walk every Friday.
+However, we do some focused physical activities during our Physical Development day.

 On these days we ask that children come to school in their PE clothes rather than their school uniform.